epfml/getting-started-lauzhack/README.md

       # Try to submit a job that mounts our shared storage and see its content.
       runai submit \
         --name setup-test-storage \
-        --image ubuntu \
+        --image ic-registry.epfl.ch/mlo/lauzhack:v1 \
         --pvc runai-mlo-lauzhack-$GASPAR_USERNAME-scratch:/mloscratch \
         -- sleep infinity
       # Check the status of the job
       runai describe job setup-test-storage

-      # Check its logs to see that it ran.
+      # Check its logs to see that it ran (after a while)
       runai logs setup-test-storage

       # Delete the successful jobs